OrebroUniversity/hrp_oru/modifications/README.md

 # Modification of the HRP platform at Örebro University

-This folder describes the modifications made to the HRP platforms used at AASS, \"Orebro University.
+This folder describes the modifications made to the HRP platforms used at AASS, Örebro University, Sweden.
 The central idea is to find enough space be able to fit a standard Intel based NUC computer inside the mower (which should allow mounting of any relatively large piece of equipment inside the mower).

 ## Hardware list